trapcodeio/cryptocurrency-price-kit/readme.md

 # Cryptocurrency Price Kit
 ###### STAGE: `DEVELOPMENT`
-The best price kit you need when working with cryptocurrencies with multiple useProviders support.
+The best price kit you need when working with cryptocurrencies with multiple providers support.

 ## Goal
  - To provide a simple and easy to use API for working with cryptocurrency prices.
- - To provide a simple API to support multiple data useProviders
+ - To provide a simple API to support multiple data providers
- - To provide useCache support and interval data fetching.
+ - To provide cache support, so you only send request to the provider once per minute.
  - To support as many providers as possible.